 Licensed acupuncturists in Oregon must complete 2,500 to 3,500 hours of training, including 800-1,000 hours of supervised clinical education.
 This far exceeds the 20-100 hours of training typically offered in dry needling courses for physical therapists.
+THE ONLY PATIENTS I HAVE EVER ENCOUNTERED WHO HAVE HAD PNEUMOTHORAXES (the most serious potential side effect of acupuncture) HAVE BEEN DONE BY PHYSICAL THERAPISTS.
+They have simply not received enough training to do a therapeutic technique involving acupuncture needles safely and successfully.

 This discrepancy has serious implications for patient safety.